-There are two education credits that may be claimed by each eligible student by completing federal form Form 8863: Education Credits (Hope and Lifetime Learning Credits).
-Both of these credits differ from the EITC in that they are not refundable, but the credits can be used to reduce the amount of taxes filers owe.
+There are two education credits that may be claimed by eligible students by completing federal Form 8863: Education Credits (Hope and Lifetime Learning Credits).
+Unlike the EITC, neither of these credits are refundable.
+Rather they can be used only to reduce the amount of taxes owed.

-Hope Credit: This credit applies to the first two taxable years of postsecondary education. \$1,650 is the maximum credit per student that may be claimed.
+Hope Credit: This credit applies to the first two taxable years of postsecondary education. \$1,800 is the maximum credit per student that may be claimed.